isprojects/ctrl-z/doc/quickstart.rst

   ``default:project_staging``.
 Dump files are saved with the database name in the file name, so this allows you to refer to that.
 Can be used multiple times for multi-db setups.
+* ``--db-host``: convenient for loading a different source database host into the target environment.
+Syntax: ``alias:host``, for example ``default:localhost``.
+Dump files are saved with the database host in the file name, so this allows you to refer to that.
+Can be used multiple times for multi-db setups.
+* ``--db-port``: convenient for loading a different source database port into the target environment.
+Syntax: ``alias:port``, for example ``default:5432``.
+Dump files are saved with the database port in the file name, so this allows you to refer to that.
+Can be used multiple times for multi-db setups.